rhuebler/HOPS/README.md

 **pathToList=/projects1/users/key/anc5h/soi.backup/List_of_pathogens_KB_fmk12_wViruses1.txt**  specify path to postprocessing node list

-Otherwise if you want to
+Otherwise if you want to adapt HOPS to another Schedular you can generate for example a new method in the class ProcessExecutor.
+And change the parameters in the ParameterProcessor.

 ## Citation ##